lee-borlace/tech2021/readme.md

 However it appears that it's obsolete and has been superseded by this : https://github.com/hashicorp/setup-terraform

+This uses a single blob container for the Terraform backend.
+This is because the terraform file doesn't allow variables in the backend section - so you can't have different back ends for different environments.
+So test, stage, prod all share the same container but with different folders - not ideal!
+TODO : In future, would it make sense to use Terraform Cloud as the backend?
+Does that give the advantage of environmental separation?

 ## Create the resource group
 Note that although we could have let Terraform do this, we want to set it up here first so that when we create a service principal later, we can just grant it access to the RG.